Tag Archives: artistic expression

 On looking through some old slides taken in Paris, France in the Tuileries (the gardens surrounding the Louvre) I ran into one image that prompted me to write this post…

-As for some newer pictures that get it just right, here a little collection of photos that made it into my mailbox (thanks, Beverly!)
+As for some newer pictures that get it just right, here is a little collection of photos that made it into my mailbox (thanks, Beverly!)